 Many of us have received the “light of the world” so as to “never walk in darkness” (John 8:12).
 We “received the light” (Heb 10:32) at the start of our journey, only to abandon the lamp for the rest of our path.

-The lamp is for the feet, where you are walking and standing right now.
+The lamp is for where you are walking and standing right now.